SteeltoeOSS/Documentation/docs/7-management/13-%2fprometheus.md

     static_configs:
       - targets: ['host.docker.internal:8000']
 ```
-Running Prometheus server with this config will allow you view metrics in the built in UI.
-Other visualization tools such as [Grafana](https://grafana.com/docs/grafana/latest/features/datasources/prometheus/) can then be configured to use prometheus as a datasource.
+Running Prometheus server with this configuration will allow you view metrics in the built-in UI.
+Other visualization tools such as [Grafana](https://grafana.com/docs/grafana/latest/features/datasources/prometheus/) can then be configured to use Prometheus as a datasource.

 ```docker
 docker run -d  --name=prometheus -p 9090:9090 -v <Absolute-Path>/prometheus.yml:/etc/prometheus/prometheus.yml prom/prometheus --config.file=/etc/prometheus/prometheus.yml